pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[functions](https://jacobtomlinson.dev)**: The code that powers jacobtomlinson.
 - 🐹 **[go-printf-func-name](https://github.com/golangci/go-printf-func-name)**: Linter checks that printf-like functions are named with f at the end.
 - 🐹 **[go-printf-func-name](https://github.com/jirfag/go-printf-func-name)**: Linter checks that printf-like functions are named with f at the end.
-- 🐹 **[go-project-layout](https://github.com/wangyoucao577/go-project-layout)**: My understanding of how to structure a golang project.
 - 🐹 **[golangci-lint](https://github.com/tayron/golang-estudos/golangci-lint)**: Vários exemplos de uso de recurso da linhagem de programação GO Lang.
 - 🐹 **[hoopsnake](https://github.com/boinkor-net/hoopsnake)**: A not-very-featureful SSH server for initrd that listens on your tailscale network.
 - 🐹 **[impast](https://github.com/orisano/impast)**: A library for package AST importing.